-Each state implements these new regulations differently, so your home state can make a big difference in where to go when pregnant without health insurance.
+Each state implements these new regulations differently, so your home state can make a big difference in where to go when pregnant without insurance.
 Consider every option now available.

-- Options for direct coverage
+- Options for traditional healthcare

-- Options for income replacement
+- Alternatives for income replacement

-- Options for cost savings
+- Opportunities for cost savings

-Coverage Options when Pregnant without Insurance
+Medical Care Options when Pregnant without Insurance

 Group Health Insurance

-Medicaid is a state and federal program that pays for some health services for certain low-income pregnant women, and children.
+If you are pregnant without health insurance, Medicaid may be your best option.
+It is a state and federal program that pays for health services for low-income pregnant women, and children.
 Each state has differing income limits, and guidelines for who qualifies.
 The average income limit is around $30,000 per year.

-Getting accepted by Medicaid is your hardest step.
+Acceptance by Medicaid is your hardest step.
 Call the human resources department or social services in your county, and explain that you are calling for a Medicaid for pregnant women application.
 Once qualified you should then find a doctor who accepts Medicaid patients.

-Lost income can become a problem if you experience complications and miss work for an extended time before your delivery and while on maternity leave.
+If you are pregnant without disability insurance, lost income can become a problem if you experience complications and miss work for an extended time before your delivery and while on maternity leave.
 Postpartum problems may delay a return to work.

 Paid Family Leave

-The passage of the American Recovery and Reinvestment Act provided state level incentives for “modernization” of unemployment compensation to include “compelling family reasons”.
-Twenty two states accepted these incentives and expanded their programs.
+The passage of the American Recovery and Reinvestment Act provided state level incentives for “modernization” of unemployment compensation to include “compelling family reasons.”
+Twenty-two states accepted these incentives and expanded their programs.

-Cost Saving Options when Pregnant without Insurance
+Cost Saving Opportunities when Pregnant without Insurance

-You may be facing some extra medical bills.
-Your un-reimbursed medical expenses for prenatal care, your hospital admission, testing, and monitoring may be tax deductible.
-Use pre-tax dollars rather than after-tax dollars to pay for these costs with your Flexible Spending Account (FSA).
+- Use a Flexible Spending Account to pay for these expenses using pre-tax dollars rather than after-tax dollars.
 You may cut your costs by 1/3 or more for many of your costs of carrying and delivering your baby.

-Many faith based organizations exist to provide support and education services for women with unplanned pregnancies.
+Many faith-based organizations exist to provide support and education services for women with unplanned pregnancies.
 Their mission may be to provide alternatives to abortion.
 Many centers provide free or low cost ultrasounds to confirm a pregnancy.

-Women Infants and Children (WIC) is a federally funded program which provides states with money to assist certain low-income women who are expecting, along with infants and children who might have nutritional needs.
+Women Infants and Children (WIC) is a federally funded program, which provides states with money to assist certain low-income women who are expecting, along with infants and children who might have nutritional needs.
 You may be able to get assistance and aid to purchase supplemental foods, get referrals to health care professional, plus nutrition education.